yewen-jin/nc-news-backend/README.md

 ### Database Setup

-run `npm run setup-dbs` to initialise the local database
+Run `npm run setup-dbs` to initialise the local database

 ### Seeding the Database

-run `npm run seed-dev` to seed data in the dev database run `npm run seed-test` to seed data in the test database
+Run `npm run seed-dev` to seed data in the dev database Run `npm run seed-test` to seed data in the test database

+### Starting the Server

+Run `npm start` to start the server.
+For local development, run `npm run dev`.